 Strong verbal communication skills are important for everyone to master.
 They are extremely valuable in both your personal and professional life.
 When speaking clearly, confidently, and with poise, you are much more likely to command the respect of others and build rapport.
 This is particularly important in business interactions.

-The following 7 tips will help you improve your verbal communication skills so that you can better connect with your audience, earn respect, and build the relationships necessary for successful business interactions:
+The following 7 tips will help you improve your verbal communication skills, whether in person or over the phone so that you can better connect with your audience, earn respect, and build the relationships necessary for successful business interactions:

 By organizing your thoughts in advance, you can eliminate many of the awkward pauses that occur when speaking.
 It will also help you relay your information more concisely.
 While writing down your thoughts is not always possible in impromptu discussions, it is still effective to take a minute to organize your thoughts in your mind before you begin to speak.

 The most effective way to get your point across is to make it in a clear and concise manner.
 Avoid using complex, convoluted sentences, and try to state your argument in direct language.
 Before speaking, ask yourself, “What is the clearest way I can make my point?”

 3. Speak with confidence

 Speaking in a confident manner will help you build trust and command the respect of your audience.
 There are several factors which can impact your ability to speak confidently, including your command of the subject matter, your word choice, the tone of your voice, your body language, and your ability to make direct eye contact with your audience.

 Speaking in a monotone voice is a surefire way to bore your audience and show you're disengaged.
 Instead, use voice inflection to add emphasis to important points, and vary the pitch of your voice to express emotion.
 This will help keep your audience engaged in your message.

 5. Be an active listener